Contracting in Poland: A Guide for International Contractors

 What are social security contributions in Poland?

 If you are an EU citizen, you may be allowed to retain your home country’s social security plan and contributions, and avoid those in Poland.
-Otherwise, you will be required to enter a complex maze of contribution calculations that are adjusted each year, and calculated upon a contribution base equal to 60% of the average monthly income of all self-employed in Poland.
+Otherwise, you will be required to enter a complex maze of contribution calculations that are adjusted each year.
+They are calculated upon a contribution base equal to 60% of the average monthly income of all self-employed in Poland.

 Here is a summary: